hildebrandt-carl/RobotTestGenerationArtifact/setup.md

 ### Prerequisites

-You need to have the following installed in order to run the application:
+You need to have the following installed in order to run the test generation pipeline:

 ```
 $ sudo apt-get install python3-pip python3-tk -y